| Death leaves a heartache no one can heal, love leaves a memory no

 I wrote back to most of them and explained my perception, that our country

-families are close and connected.
+families were close and connected.
 Families, relatives, neighbors, origins and

 place have been important threads that connect the living and the dead.